-The winter solstice lands on December 21st, and represents the longest night of the year.
+The winter solstice is the longest night of the year.
 It is a time of death and quiet, when, in the Northern hemisphere, the plants are frozen and the animals burrow and sleep.
 We feel the urge to rest, cuddle up by the fire, and reflect on the last year of our lives—but what we feel pressure to do is go to a million Christmas parties and go shopping at a fluorescent-lit mall.

 Holiday traditions can be fun, but they can also feel very consumeristic and empty since they tend to so consistently revolve around giving gifts and being merry no matter how you might be feeling.
 In the last few years I’ve made a point to celebrate the winter solstice as a more meaningful holiday (in addition to my usual family traditions) that can include practices both for celebrating the light and also grieving whatever has been lost in the last year.
 The winter and summer solstices both represent the cycling of life, the constant change and flow of time, the seasons, and our short lives.
 It’s a time of intentional reflection, letting go, and setting intentions for the coming year.
 Here are some ideas for how you can create some new traditions to celebrate the winter solstice for yourself:

 In general as a culture we don’t give ourselves a lot of space for grieving.
 We take time off, sometimes, if a family member dies, but we rarely acknowledge the smaller griefs, like a lost dream, a lost relationship, or even a change in phase, such as when our children go to school or when we move to a new city and miss our lives the way they were before.
 Grieving sometimes exists alongside joy and celebration as a natural adjustment to change.